paastech-cloud/docs/Architecture.md

 #### Application manager

-In the application manager, Pomegranate, the following technologies were used:
+The application manager, Pomegranate is charged with acting on containers' lifecycle.

-- The Rust programming language, for developing the service.
-We used this programming language because we wanted a performant language that could be trusted with this job, and with support for the other technologies we use.
-Today, we know that this was not the best choice as it might slow us down during development, and is not a first-party choice for libraries such as Docker and Kubernetes that we will use later on.
+[Rust](https://www.rust-lang.org/) was used to develop the service.
+We used this programming language because we wanted a performant language that could be trusted with this job thanks to its compiler, and with support for the other technologies we use.

+Establishing communication to other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/) for allowing other services to communicate with us.
+This is the go-to framework for internal

-- Docker, for running the containers that contain the client applications.
-We chose this because we already know how to use it, and it is straightforward to communicate with the Docker server to manage containers.
+To handle containairized client applications.
+We chose [Docker](https://www.docker.com/) because we already knew how to use it, and it is straightforward to communicate with the Docker server to manage containers.
-  It also handles for us networking and storage, so we don't have to worry about those issues.
+It aditionally provides us easy networking and storage apis, so we don't have to worry about those issues.

-- gRPC for allowing other services to communicate with us.
-This is the go-to framework for internal communications between services in this project.
-- Traefik as the ingress controller.
+For this iteration, we used Docker as the execution engine.
+Through the rust crate [Bollard](https://crates.io/crates/bollard/), we can communicate with the Docker daemon through its API.
+Bollard is a quite powerful crate, and allows us to do everything we need for this iteration:

+- Starting and stopping containers
+- Managing images
+- Fetching logs
+- Fetching stats

+Once containers are spawned, they are exposed via [Traefik](https://traefik.io/traefik/).
 It is used because it discovers when containers are started and stopped, and can dynamically reconfigure itself to create and delete routes as those events happen.

 #### Web application